2112 (album): Side one

-Side one of the album is occupied by the 20-minute futuristic science fiction suite "2112".
-The seven-part track is based on a story by Peart, the band's primary lyricist, who credits "the genius of Ayn Rand" in the album's liner notes.
-Rand, a Russian-American Jewish novelist, and inventor of the philosophy of Objectivism, wrote the 1937 dystopian fictional novella Anthem, the plot of which bears several similarities to 2112.
-All members read the book.
-Peart added the credit to avoid any legal action.
-In the British paper NME, Barry Miles made allusions of the Rand influence to Nazism, which particularly offended Lee, whose parents were Holocaust survivors.
-The first and last sections, "Overture" and "Grand Finale", respectively, are instrumental and borrow a short sequence from 1812 Overture by Pyotr Tchaikovsky.
-The "Overture" features an introduction from graphic designer and musician Hugh Syme performed on an ARP Odyssey synthesizer with an Echoplex Delay pedal.
-Music writer and professor Rob Bowman calculated that in the entire piece, 2:34 of the song contains improvized guitar solos.
-"Overture" contains the lyric "And the meek shall inherit the earth", a reference to the Biblical passages Book of Psalms 37:11 and Matthew 5:5.
+Side one is occupied by the 20-minute futuristic science-fiction song "2112".
+The seven-part track is based on a story by Peart who credits Russian-American novelist Ayn Rand, inventor of the philosophy of Objectivism and author of the dystopian fictional novella Anthem, the plot of which bears several similarities to "2112".
+The band had read the book, and Peart added the credit in the album's liner notes to avoid legal action.
+The reference to Ayn Rand led to Barry Miles, in the British paper NME, accusing the band of being "fascists"; this particularly offended Geddy Lee, whose parents were Holocaust survivors, and he defended the song as an "anti-totalitarian, anti-fascist story".
+"Overture" begins with a soundscape from musician and album cover artist Hugh Syme performed on his ARP Odyssey synthesizer with an envelope filter and Echoplex Delay pedal.
+Music writer and professor Rob Bowman calculated that in the entire piece, 2:34 of the song contains improvised guitar solos.
+"Overture" contains the lyric "And the meek shall inherit the earth", a reference to the Biblical passages Book of Psalms 37:11 and Matthew 5:5 and borrows a short sequence from Tchaikovsky's 1812 Overture.